andrewmoles2/rTrainIntroduction/r-fundamentals-3/r_fundamentals_3.md

 # Individual take home challenge 1

 Type conversion can be helpful with questionnaire data.
-In this example you've taken a questionnaire how much you agree to certain topics with the following scale: Disagree, Undecided, Agree.
+In this example you've taken a questionnaire on how much you agree to certain topics with the following scale: Disagree, Undecided, Agree.

 1)  Make a vector called `survey` with the following amount of responses: agree times 5, undecided times 3, disagree times 2. hint: use the `rep()` function.
 2)  Make the survey vector into a factor, with the order levels disagree to agree.
 You should get *Levels: disagree undecided agree*.